Our Programs and Services

 To find a counselor near you, please call 732-728-1331.

-Operation Sleighbells is FCS’s signature program, tracing its roots to the start of our agency in 1909, when a group of Long Branch community leaders committed their personal resources to buy toys for impoverished children at Christmastime.
-That original gesture evolved to include the distribution of food and coal to those in need, and later expanded to provide critical social services for individuals and families throughout Monmouth County.
+Operation Sleighbells is our signature program, tracing its roots to the start of our agency in 1909 when a group of Long Branch community leaders pooled their resources to provide gifts to children in need during the holidays.
+That original gesture evolved to include the distribution of food and coal and other necessities, and later expanded to provide essential social services for individuals and families throughout Monmouth County.

 Adopt a family